History of radar: United Kingdom

 Over the following several weeks, Wilkins considered the radio detection problem.
 He outlined an approach and backed it with detailed calculations of necessary transmitter power, reflection characteristics of an aircraft, and needed receiver sensitivity.
 He proposed using a directional receiver based on Watt's lightning detection concept, listening for powerful signals from a separate transmitter.
 Timing, and thus distance measurements, would be accomplished by triggering the oscilloscope's trace with a muted signal from the transmitter, and then simply measuring the returns against a scale.
 Watson Watt sent this information to the Air Ministry on February 12, 1935, in a secret report titled "The Detection of Aircraft by Radio Methods".

-Reflection of radio signals was critical to the proposed technique, and the Air Ministry asked if this could be proven.
-To test this, Wilkins set up receiving equipment in a field near Upper Stowe, Northamptonshire.
-On February 26, 1935, a Handley Page Heyford bomber flew along a path between the receiving station and the transmitting towers of a BBC shortwave station in nearby Daventry.
-The aircraft reflected the 6 MHz (49 m) BBC signal, and this was readily detected by Arnold "Skip" Wilkins using Doppler-beat interference at ranges up to 8 mi.
-This convincing test, known as the Daventry Experiment, was witnessed by a representative from the Air Ministry, and led to the immediate authorization to build a full demonstration system.
+In 1935, Arnold Wilkins set up his receiving equipment six miles from the BBC 49.8 meter shortwave transmitter, and recorded the reflection from a passing Handley Page Heyford bomber passing between the two.
+Witnessed by Albert Rowe, the Air Ministry allocated research funds and classified the project Highly Secret.
 This experiment was later reproduced by Wilkins for the 1977 BBC television series The Secret War episode "To See a Hundred Miles".

 Based on pulsed transmission as used for probing the ionosphere, a preliminary system was designed and built at the RRS by the team.
 Their existing transmitter had a peak power of about 1 kW, and Wilkins had estimated that 100 kW would be needed.
 Edward George Bowen was added to the team to design and build such a transmitter.
 Bowens’ transmitter operated at 6 MHz (50 m), had a pulse-repetition rate of 25 Hz, a pulse width of 25 μs, and approached the desired power.

-Orfordness, a narrow 19 mi peninsula in Suffolk along the coast of the North Sea, was selected as the test site.
-Here the equipment would be openly operated in the guise of an ionospheric monitoring station.
-In mid-May 1935, the equipment was moved to Orfordness.
-Six wooden towers were erected, two for stringing the transmitting antenna, and four for corners of crossed receiving antennas.
-In June, general testing of the equipment began.
+In 1935, testing began at Orford Ness Six wooden towers were erected, two for stringing the transmitting antenna, and four for corners of crossed receiving antennas.